 ⏱️ 6 minute read

-When reviewing project financials, it is crucial to understand the numbers and where they come from.
+When reviewing project financials, it's crucial to understand the numbers and where they come from.
 Project Financials > Overview contains a wealth of financial detail about your project that can be viewed as the overall project's Totals or broken down into Details.
-Learn how Forecast helps you track financials in your Time & Material (T&M) projects.

 - Understanding Tooltips

-- T&M Revenue calculations
+- T&M Revenue Calculations

-- T&M Cost calculations
+- T&M Cost Calculations

-- T&M Profit calculations
+- T&M Profit Calculations

-- T&M Margin calculations
+- T&M Margin Calculations

 - Particularities of Expenses